gekkedev/eslint-plugin-calm-comments/README.md

 # eslint-plugin-calm-comments 💌

-ESLint plugin to keep comments calm and easy to read.
+ESLint plugin that keeps comments calm and collected (=more readable).

 ## Install